 EESC mission statement

-The European Economic and Social Committee (EESC) is a consultative body that gives representatives of Europe's socio-occupational interest groups and others, a formal platform to express their points of views on EU issues.
-Its opinions are forwarded to the Council, the European Commission and the European Parliament.
+The EESC is a consultative body that gives representatives of Europe's socio-occupational interest groups and others a formal platform to express their points of view on EU issues.
+Its opinions are addressed to the Council, the European Commission and the European Parliament.
 It thus has a key role to play in the Union's decision-making process.

-The ESC was set up by the 1957 Rome Treaties in order to involve economic and social interest groups in the establishment of the common market and to provide institutional machinery for briefing the European Commission and the Council of Ministers on European Union issues.
+The ESC was set up by the 1957 Rome Treaties to involve economic and social interest groups in the establishment of the common market and to provide an institutional structure for briefing the European Commission and the Council of Ministers on European Community issues.

-The EESC has 350 Members.
-The Members (also called Councillors) are drawn from economic and social interest groups in Europe.
+The EESC has 350 members, who are drawn from economic and social interest groups in Europe.

 Members are nominated by national governments and appointed by the Council of the European Union for a renewable 5-year term of office.
-The latest renewal was in October 2015 for the mandate 2015-2020.
+The latest renewal was in October 2015, for the 2015-2020 term of office.

 They belong to one of three groups:

-Croatia, Denmark, Ireland, Finland Lithuania and Slovakia 9
+- Croatia, Denmark, Finland, Ireland, Lithuania and Slovakia have 9

 Consultation of the EESC by the Commission or the Council is mandatory in certain cases; in others it is optional.
 The EESC may, however, also adopt opinions on its own initiative.
-The Single European Act (17.2.86) and the Maastricht Treaty (7.2.92) extended the range of issues which must be referred to the Committee, in particular the new policies (regional and environment policy).
-The Amsterdam Treaty further broadens the areas for referral to the Committee, and allows it to be consulted by the European Parliament.
-On average the EESC delivers 170 advisory documents and opinions a year (of which about 15% are issued on its own-initiative).
-All opinions are forwarded to the Community's decision-making bodies and then published in the EU's Official Journal.
+The Single European Act (17.2.1986) and the Maastricht Treaty (7.2.1992) extended the range of issues which must be referred to the Committee.
+The Amsterdam Treaty further broadened the areas for referral to the Committee, and allowed it to be consulted by the European Parliament.
+On average, the EESC delivers 170 advisory documents and opinions a year (of which about 15% are issued on its own initiative).
+All opinions are forwarded to the EU's decision-making bodies and then published in the EU's Official Journal.

 Information and integration role

-Over the last few years the EESC has stepped up its role in the European Union and has transcended the straightforward duties flowing from the Treaties.
-It acts as a forum for the single market and has hosted, with the support of other EU bodies, a series of events aimed at bringing the EU closer to the people.
+Over the last few years the EESC has stepped up its role in the European Union and has transcended the basic role assigned to it in the Treaties.
+It acts as a forum for the single market and, with the support of other EU bodies, has hosted a series of events aimed at bringing the EU closer to the people.

 1. Presidency and bureau

 The president is responsible for the orderly conduct of the Committee's business.
-He is assisted by the vice-presidents, who deputize for him in the event of his absence.
+He is assisted by the vice-presidents, one of whom is responsible for communication and one for the budget.

 The president represents the EESC in relations with outside bodies.

-Joint briefs (relations with EFTA, CEEC, AMU, ACP countries, Latin American and other third countries, and the Citizens' Europe) fall within the remit of the EESC bureau and the president.
+Joint briefs (relations with EFTA, CEECs, the AMU, ACP countries, Latin America and other third countries, and Citizens' Europe) fall within the remit of the EESC bureau and the president.

-The bureau's main task is to organize and coordinate the work of the EESC's various bodies and to lay down policy guidelines for this work.
+The bureau's main task is to organise and coordinate the work of the EESC's bodies and to lay down policy guidelines for this work.

 The Committee has six sections:

-A new Consultative Committee on Industrial Change has been incorporated into the EESC structure following the expiry of the ECSC Treaty in July 2002 (CCMI)
+The Consultative Committee on Industrial Change (CCMI) was incorporated into the EESC structure following the expiry of the ECSC Treaty in July 2002.

 3. Study groups

 Section opinions are drafted by study groups.
 These usually have 12 members, including a rapporteur.
-Study group members may be assisted by experts (normally four).
+Study group members may be assisted by experts.

 5. Plenary session

-As a rule, the full Committee meets in plenary session nine times a year.
-At the plenary sessions, opinions are adopted on the basis of section opinions by a simple majority.
-They are forwarded to the institutions and published in the Official Journal of the European Communities.
+As a rule, the full Committee meets in plenary nine times a year.
+At the plenary sessions, opinions are adopted by simple majority, on the basis of section opinions.
+They are forwarded to the institutions and published in the Official Journal of the European Union.

-Some 800 staff members work at the European Economic and Social Committee.
-Since 1 January 1995, the European Economic and Social Committee and the Committee of the Regions have shared some services, such as logistics, IT and translation.
+Some 700 staff members work at the EESC.
+Since 1 January 1995, the EESC and the Committee of the Regions have shared some services, such as logistics, IT and translation.